 Finding the right participant cohort can be a challenge.
-For most online community studies it’s critical to find users at the same stage of the experience who expect to follow an identical usage trajectory.
-Comparing the onboarding experience of an SMB marketing manager adopting a new CRM vs. an enterprise doing the same may not yield comparable experience, damaging the validity of the sample.
-Therefore, it’s important to note that more than other methodologies, online communities require you to identify the right participants.
+For most online community studies, it’s critical to find users at the same stage of the experience who expect to follow an identical usage trajectory.
+Comparing the onboarding experience of an SMB marketing manager adopting a new CRM vs. an enterprise doing the same may not yield comparable experience.
+This would damage the validity of the sample.
+Therefore, it’s important to note that, more than other methodologies, online communities require you to identify the right participants.

 Another challenge is participation falling off over time.
-We mete out incentives to mitigate this risk, but if your timeframe is longer than 90 days, it’s a factor that needs to be taken into account.
+We mete out incentives to mitigate this risk.
+However, if your timeframe is longer than 90 days, it’s a factor that needs to be taken into account.

-Get The Whole Story About Your B2B User Experience
+Get The Whole Story Of Your B2B User Experience

 If you have a complex, longitudinal situation from which you need a detailed account, an online community can get you the complete picture you need.
-Make sure you’re working with a partner with the industry expertise necessary to design a community that will get you the right participants and the robust level of engagement to make the project a success.
+Make sure you’re working with a partner with the industry expertise to design a community with the right participants and robust level of engagement needed to make the project a success.